Hintertux Glacier: Lifts and cable cars

+The ski area features 21 lifts and cable cars reaching elevations of up to 3250 m.
+The area has a total lift capacity of 94,000 people per hour.
+The Hintertux valley station (Talstation Hintertux) is located at an elevation of 1500 m.

-To transport the large number of tourists on the Hintertux Glacier, three large gondola lifts of the Funitel type have been built: the so-called glacier buses (Gletscherbusse) where the gondolas are suspended on two steel cables and are able to carry 24 people each.
-The third large gondola lift was opened in the 2008/2009 winter season.
-It is now called the Gletscherbus 1 and runs from the valley station up to the Sommerbergalm.
-It replaced the older 4-man gondolas that had previously handled the transport of people to the Sommerbergalm along with the 8-man gondola lift that is still running.
-In order to ensure all-year operations there are 2 cableways in each section of the feeders from the valley station to the Gefrorene Wand.
-Overall, there are 18 lifts to transport winter sports tourist and other visitors from the Hintertux valley station (Talstation Hintertux, 1500 m) up to the glacier.
-Here are 360 degree panoramas of some of the cable cars "Gletcherbus" at 3033m and at 2660 m.
+To transport the large number of tourists on the Hintertux Glacier, three large gondola lifts of the Funitel type have been built: the so-called Gletscherbus ("glacier bus") gondolas where the gondolas are suspended on two steel cables and are able to carry 24 people each.
+The Gletscherbus gondolas have been built by Doppelmayr.
+The third large gondola lift was opened in the 2008/2009 winter season; it is called the Gletscherbus 1 and runs from the valley station up to the Sommerberg.
+It replaced the older 4-person gondolas that had previously handled the transport of people to the Sommerbergalm along with the 8-person gondola lift that is still running.
+In order to ensure all-year operations, there are two cableways in each section of the feeders from the valley station to the Gefrorene Wand.
+The Gletscherbus 3 which serves the upper section of the ski area is the world's highest bicable gondola lift.
+It received new cabins in 2021.

+The Gefrorene Wand single-cable 10-person gondola lift replaced the 30-year-old Gefrorene Wand 3a double chair lift in 2011.
+It has been built by Doppelmayr and features heated seating.